GiampaoloGabba/EverTask/README.md

 .AddSerilog(opt => opt.ReadFrom.Configuration(configuration, new ConfigurationReaderOptions { SectionName = "EverTaskSerilog" }));
 ```

-# Service Configuration Properties
+# Fluent Service Configuration

-`EverTaskServiceConfiguration` provides various options for configuring the EverTask service.
-Here's a summary of its properties and their intended functionalities:
+`EverTaskService` can be configured using a series of fluent methods, allowing a clear and user-friendly way to set up the service.
+These methods enable precise control over task processing, persistence, and parallel execution.
+Below are the available configuration methods, along with their default values and types:

-### `ChannelOptions`
+### `SetChannelOptions (Overloaded Methods)`
-- **Type:** `BoundedChannelOptions`
+- **Type:** `Action<BoundedChannelOptions>` or `int`
 - **Default:** Capacity set to 100, `FullMode` set to `BoundedChannelFullMode.Wait`
-- **Purpose:** Defines the behavior of the task queue.
-The capacity determines the maximum number of tasks that can be queued, and `FullMode` decides the behavior when the queue is full (e.g., waiting for space to become available).
+- **Functionality:** Configures the behavior of the task queue.
+You can directly specify the queue capacity or provide a `BoundedChannelOptions` object.
+This defines the maximum number of tasks that can be queued and the behavior when the queue is full.

-### `ThrowIfUnableToPersist`
+### `SetThrowIfUnableToPersist`
 - **Type:** `bool`
 - **Default:** `true`
-- **Purpose:** Determines whether the service should throw an exception if it is unable to persist a task.
-When set to `true`, it ensures that task persistence failures are explicitly handled, potentially preventing data loss.
+- **Functionality:** Determines whether the service should throw an exception if it is unable to persist a task.
+When enabled, it ensures that task persistence failures are explicitly managed, aiding in data integrity.

-### `SetChannelOptions (Overloaded Methods)`
+### `SetMaxDegreeOfParallelism`
-- **Purpose:** Allows configuring `ChannelOptions` either by specifying the capacity directly or by providing a `BoundedChannelOptions` object.
-Adjusting these options can optimize the task queue's performance and behavior.
+- **Type:** `int`

-### `SetThrowIfUnableToPersist`
+- **Default:** `1`
-- **Purpose:** Enables or disables throwing exceptions when task persistence fails.
-This can be critical for ensuring data integrity and handling errors appropriately.
+- **Functionality:** Sets the maximum number of tasks that can be executed concurrently.
+The default sequential execution can be adjusted to enable parallel processing, optimizing task throughput in multi-core systems.

 ### `RegisterTasksFromAssembly`
-- **Purpose:** Registers task handlers from a single assembly.
-This is useful for modular applications where task handlers are defined in different modules.
+- **Functionality:** Facilitates the registration of task handlers from a single assembly.
+This is particularly beneficial for applications structured in a modular fashion, enabling easy integration of task handlers.

 ### `RegisterTasksFromAssemblies`
-- **Purpose:** Registers task handlers from multiple assemblies.
-Ideal for larger applications with distributed task handling logic across various modules or libraries.
+- **Functionality:** Allows for the registration of task handlers from multiple assemblies.
+This approach suits larger applications with distributed task handling logic spread across various modules or libraries.

 ## SQL Server Persistence and Logging